Anti-Gaelic Bingo Revisited

 I heard from Welsh, Irish, and other minority-language speakers who were inspired to make similar bingo cards for their languages.
 What unites Gaelic, Welsh, and Irish, of course, is not the inherent characteristics of these languages, but the bigotry of English speakers, as a comparison of the Gaelic and Welsh cards demonstrates:

-Wouldn’t it be nice if the Scottish media — including BBC Scotland — would stop giving this hatred a platform?
+Well done!
+Now wouldn’t it be nice if the Scottish media — including BBC Scotland — would stop giving this kind of hatred a platform?
 Gaelic speakers have called it out in various ways; I remember Alex O’Henley writing a Gaelic column for the Scotsman newspaper in 1999 or 2000 titled: “Gràin a’ chànain ’se gràin-cinnidh” (Hatred of the language is ethnic hatred/racism).
 Formal complaints about specific articles can be submitted to the Independent Press Standards Organisation of the UK, but in 18 years I have not yet heard of IPSO or its predecessor responding to a complaint in a way that helped reduce the denigration of Gaelic in the UK media.
 If you have suggestions for Gaelic.co readers about where complaints can be constructively addressed, or can relate your experience in making such a complaint, please leave a comment below.

 The Latest Anti-Gaelic Rhetoric